-2.2. dc readout
+2.2.
+DC Readout

 A complementary technique for gravitational wave signal readout is to arrange the optics of the interferometer in such a way that the power present at the output port of the interferometer is directly proportional to gravitational wave strain.
-This technique is a form of optical homodyne detection known as dc readout, in which laser carrier light that has circulated in the interferometer serves as a local oscillator, rather than rf modulation sidebands.
-In the case of kilometer-scale gravitational wave detectors, dc readout can provide a significant advantage in terms of reducing susceptibility to two sources of technical noise: laser noise and rf oscillator noise.
-The reason for this advantage is the different behavior of the rf modulation sidebands and the laser carrier light in the interferometer: the carrier light enters the kilometer-scale arm cavities and thus undergoes a stage of passive low-pass filtering by the interferometer, while the modulation sidebands do not experience any significant filtering [12].
-Any noise on the modulation sidebands (whether from the laser itself or the modulator) thus passes essentially unchanged to the detection port of the interferometer, where it can pollute the signal when the modulation sidebands are used as a local oscillator (in rf readout).
-Additionally, in dc readout, as both the local oscillator and the signal are coming from the same place (i.e., the arm cavities of the interferometer), they are in the same transverse spatial mode and thus have perfect spatial overlap at the photodetector.
-In its simplest form, dc readout involves intentionally causing a small offset in the DARM degree of freedom, which slightly spoils the destructive interference at the output port of the interferometer, allowing a small amount of light to leak out for use as a local oscillator.
+This technique is a form of optical homodyne detection known as DC Readout, in which laser carrier light that has circulated in the interferometer serves as a local oscillator, rather than RF modulation sidebands.
+In the case of kilometer-scale gravitational wave detectors, DC Readout can provide a significant advantage in terms of reducing susceptibility to two sources of technical noise: laser noise and RF oscillator noise.
+The reason for this advantage is the different behaviour of the RF modulation sidebands and the laser carrier light in the interferometer: the carrier light enters the kilometer scale arm cavities and thus undergoes a stage of passive low-pass filtering by the interferometer, while the modulation sidebands do not experience any significant filtering[13].
+Any noise on the modulation sidebands (whether from the laser itself or the modulator) thus passes essentially unchanged to the detection port of the interferometer, where it can pollute the signal when the modulation sidebands are used as a local oscillator.
+Additionally, as both the local oscillator and the signal are coming from the same place (i.e., the arm cavities of the interferometer), they are in the same transverse spatial mode and thus have perfect spatial overlap at the photodetector.
+In its simplest form, DC Readout involves intentionally causing a small offset in the DARM degree of freedom, which slightly spoils the destructive interference at the output port of the interferometer, allowing a small amount of light to leak out for use as a local oscillator.
 For small deviations from the controlled setpoint of DARM, the power at the output port is linearly proportional to deviations from resonance, and is thus sensitive to tiny changes in the lengths of the arm cavities.
-An analytical comparison of susceptibility to laser noise in rf/dc readout schemes was carried out in [13].
+An analytical comparison of susceptibility to laser noise in RF/DC Readout schemes was carried out in [14]